hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - will pick up transcription errors
     - cant gaurantee is data is accurate
     - can find transcription errors
+    - can only check data that is copied
+    - done by both human or by computer
 - methods
     - visual verification
         - compare data being entered to another copy